 Director of College Programs

 Monica is passionate about higher education and helping first-generation students achieve their college and professional goals.
-As a student in Southern California, she participated in a similar high school program called AVID (Advancement Via Individual Determination), which led to her admission to Saint Mary’s College of California.
+As a native to San Diego, she participated in a similar high school program called AVID (Advancement Via Individual Determination), which led to her admission to Saint Mary’s College of California.
 Monica has extensive experience in career advising for college students and nonprofit volunteering.
 Since joining the ScholarMatch team in 2014, she has spearheaded the expansion of our College to Career program—ensuring that all students are given the one-on-one support they need to graduate college and launch a successful career.
 When Monica is not advising college students, you can find her cheerleading with the CHEER San Francisco nonprofit team or baking some delicious treats!

 Kate is a native Californian, a first-generation college student, and a graduate of the University of San Francisco.
 She holds Masters degrees from Teachers College, Columbia University and University of San Francisco.
 She is a lifelong educator holding multiple roles in the field including teacher, literacy instructor, researcher, school counselor, and policy maker.
 Kate was inspired by her father who dropped out of college to complete college herself and this motivates her in supporting students as they embark on their own college journey.
 She is motivated by student stories of strength, resiliency, and enjoys seeing students’ growth overtime.
 Kate enjoys supporting and learning from volunteers and corporate groups as they support students in exploring college and career paths.

 Piper joined ScholarMatch after graduating from Gonzaga University with a degree in economics.
 Piper has significant experience in the field of youth development, having coordinated a program serving homeless adolescents, working as a Court Appointed Advocate for children in foster care, and serving as both a mentor and mentor coordinator for at-risk youth in her community.
 Piper feels passionate about the need to address and combat educational inequity and is excited to work with others who are committed to improving access to higher education.
-Piper works directly with Mission High School students and oversees our virtual programming.
+Piper oversees our virtual programming.